Naturality of ${\rm SL}_3$ quantum trace maps for surfaces: Introduction

 \vs

-As mentioned above, perhaps the most interesting and important consequence of the main theorem, Thm.\ref{thm:intro_main}, is Thm.\ref{thm:intro_main_application} which is about the quantum duality map for the space $\mathscr{X}_{{\rm PGL}_3,\frak{S}}$ for a punctured surface $\frak{S}$.
-However, we expect that Thm.\ref{thm:intro_main} would also serve as the first step toward a much wider range of future research topics.
-One prominent example would be to develop a representation theory for various versions of the ${\rm SL}_3$-skein algebras.
-This would be difficult to do directly, but now one has a consistent way of relating these algebras with the various versions of Fock-Goncharov algebras, which are quantum torus algebras and hence admit a straightforward representation theory.
-Thus one might seek for the ${\rm SL}_3$ analogs of Bonahon-Wong's series of works on the similar topic for ${\rm SL}_2$ (see e.g. the first one \cite{BW16}), which might also find applications in 3d topological quantum field theories or 2d conformal field theories.
+As mentioned above, perhaps the most interesting and important consequence of the main theorem, Thm.\ref{thm:intro_main}, is Thm.\ref{thm:intro_main_application} which we prove in \S\ref{subsec:compatibility_of_quantum_duality_maps} and which is about the quantum duality map for the space $\mathscr{X}_{{\rm PGL}_3,\frak{S}}$ for a triangulable punctured surface $\frak{S}$.
+However, we expect that Thm.\ref{thm:intro_main} itself would also serve as the first step toward a much wider range of future research topics, such as the representation theory for various versions of the ${\rm SL}_3$-skein algebras.
+One now has a consistent way of relating these algebras with various versions of Fock-Goncharov algebras, which are quantum torus algebras and hence admit a straightforward representation theory.
+Thus one might seek for the ${\rm SL}_3$ analogs of Bonahon and Wong's series of works on the similar topic for ${\rm SL}_2$ (see e.g. \cite{BW16}), which might also find applications in 3-dimensional topological quantum field theories or 2-dimensional conformal field theories.
+As suggested by a referee, we remark here that the main theorems of the present paper still hold when $q$ is a root of unity, which is the setting of several potential applications of these theorems, including the results obtained in \cite{BW16} \cite{BL20} (also \cite{KL}).

 \vs